bijancamp/alphaIRT/README.md

 alphaIRT
 ========

-R program for predicting coefficient alpha from a set of IRT parameters
+Predicts coefficient alpha from a set of IRT parameters

 #### Description
 Predicts coefficient alpha from a set of IRT parameters.
 If a data set X is